og-neth/blue-beam-react-homework/candidateNotes.md

 General comments:

-Overall my goals were to showcase primarily my JavaScript Engineering, Application State Design, Application Structure and Architecture.
+Overall my goals were to showcase primarily my JavaScript Engineering, Application State Design, Application Structure and Architecture for a Production Level App.
 I wanted to overdo it on purpose to just show my experience building Rich Internet Applications.
 Keeping it simple for this exercise was not my goal, I wanted to bring everything to the table so we can hopefully discuss it.

 I chose to use a grid system for the detection of the winning combo, initially I wanted to use this grid system to also add a vs. CPU mode, however I just couldn't get enough time, but that was the initial thought of the use for the grid system and storing the moves within a combo object.
 Fun project I can spend more hours on for sure, and maybe I will add the CPU mode for kicks.